deargle/deargle.github.io/_posts/2016-10-24-I-received-a-blackmail-letter.md

 **Update 31 August 2018**: A twisted development has come to light.
 As of two weeks ago, the attacker has started to include a return address on the letters.
 The return addresses are for previous blackmail victims!
 Here's USPIS inspector Kyle's observation:

-> The return addresses started about two weeks ago.
+<blockquote class='blockquote'>The return addresses started about two weeks ago.
 The return addresses are secondary victims who are being recycled from earlier letters.
 At this point, they are mostly attorneys and for the most part consistently being used from the same state as the postmark.
-Demand amounts exceeding $15k.
+Demand amounts exceeding $15k.</blockquote>

 This sickens me (the new method, not Kyle ;-) ).
 Please don't start a witch hunt going after the people listed on your return addresses.